nanlabs/devops-reference/examples/serverless/serverless-s3-local/README.md

 # S3 Local Example

-We use Serverless Framework and Serverless Compose to do production ready deployments and local development using _serverless-offline_.
+We use Serverless Framework to do production ready deployments and local development using _serverless-offline_.

 ## Usage